Marketing AnalyticsRightward arrow icon with a curved tail.

 FAQs

 Provide clear, valuable content with linkable answers.
-Add source-friendly URLs, engage in popular prompts, and monitor referrer data to identify traffic from chat.openai or similar domains.
+Structure content with FAQ sections, use markdown formatting, and ensure your pages directly answer common queries.
+Monitor referrer data to identify traffic from chat.openai.com or similar domains.

 Jayakumar Muthusamy